 As the large spike in development and population growth occurred in the 1950’s, oysters showed a decline in the James.
 A parasitic disease known as Dermo cause large swaths of oyster die-off in the ecosystem.
 In addition, the economic dependence and lucrative fishing industry promoted unsustainable harvesting practices, inevitably causing massive losses in population.

 We all know oysters are good for water quality; one individual can filter up to 50 gallons of James River or Chesapeake Bay water a day.
-But oysters are also good for satiating our appetites.
+With a fully healthy oyster population, they would filter the entire volume of the James River estuary in just six days!
+But — oysters are also good for satiating our appetites!
 Whether you are eating wild-caught or aquaculture-raised, these salty bivalves are a treat not to be missed this month!

 Here are some James River Association staff picks for favorite oyster dishes:

 - Erin Hillert, Sr. Marketing & Communications Manager: “As fresh as I can get!”